Overcliff Undercliff Track in Wentworth Falls

 4. Shortcut Track

-Here is a map with the walk divided into those four sections:
+Below is a map of the walk with those four sections highlighted.

 1. Wentworth Falls Track